alphagov/govuk-developer-docs/source/manual/merge-pr.html.md

 3. If a branch is force-pushed or rebased after a review on its PR, the author must dismiss the stale review and ask for a new one, unless the change is a rebase on top of a small piece of work and the author is confident there are no side effects.
 4. The GitHub review UI should be used to mark a PR as approved or requiring changes.
 5. The GitHub UI should be used to merge the PR.
 This ensures the PR number is added to the merge commit.

+Once a PR is merged, you should deploy your changes at the earliest convenience to ensure unreleased changes do not back up and to keep our applications deployable - regardless of the perceived size of the PR merged (including [Dependabot](#Dependabot) PRs).
+[Deploying](/manual/deploying.html) should be done in the regular way, taking the merged changes all the way through to production.

 ## Example scenarios